nhutpro/Website-Project/README.md

 ## 🎉 About our Project

-**13Team** is a e-commerce website selling tech products like smartphones, tablets,...This it our team website to show what we have learned over a semester of **Internet and Web Technology**.
+**13Team** is a e-commerce website selling tech products like smartphones, laptop, tablets,...This it our team website to show what we have learned about building a website from the ground up with HTML, CSS, JavaScript as well as using NodeJS and its dependencies to add multiple interesting features.

+It's also our team final project after a semester of Internet and Technology

-_It was name after our own team number designation because naming stuffs is hard._
+_It was name after our own team number designation in our class because naming stuffs is hard._

 <p align="right">(<a href="#top">back to top</a>)</p>